ukaea/MARTe2-components/README.md

 If you don't understand why, please study the MARTe2 repo first!

 Apart from the above, note this MARTe2-components repo contains a minor fix to a makefile for UDP.
+There are three syntax errors in the 'Profinet' build at the start of the make which do not stop the build.
+The "Makefile.cov" files also throw warnings but do not stop the build.

 # MARTe2-components